ahsan598/devops-platform-stack/readme.md

    cd scripts/cleanup/
    ```

-2. The `config/` directories contain the configuration setup required for each platform component
+2. The `config/` contains the configuration setup required for each platform component
    ```sh
    # Navigate to GitOps configuration
    cd config/gitops/